 In fact, reorienting the purpose of organisations towards environmental and social objectives seems to also pay off economically.
 For instance, mounting evidence suggests that firms investing in (material) sustainability tend to outperform other companies on traditional measures of performance.
 Despite that, only few companies have a unified sustainability strategy and even fewer have followed-up with actions, according to a McKinsey survey.

 Against that background, the three intertwined dimensions of sustainable development offer useful insights to businesses on what to change.
 They are helpful to understand the diﬀerent impacts of production and consumption patterns.
 However, it is crucial to make sense of them at individual level: as a manager, as a worker or as a citizen.
-Furthermore, the question of “what impact” (on the environment etc.) is closely tied to the procedural “how” of achieving change.
+Furthermore, the question of “what impact” (on the environment etc.) is closely tied to the procedural “how” of achieving change (company structures and processes).
 For these reasons, personal and procedural sustainability add to the classical dimensions of economy, society and environment in the Sustainable Leadership Guidelines.

 Discover how leadership can contribute to driving the sustainable shift and attain the Sustainable Development Goals in our guidelines (PDF) and share our social media cards from the sustainability campaign!